 Top tips for caring for a person with dementia in hospital

-Hospitals can be disorientating and frightening for someone with dementia, but there is a lot that can be done to make their stay easier to manage.
+Hospitals can be disorientating and frightening for someone with dementia, but there is a lot that can be done to make someone’s stay easier.
+Here are some useful tips:

 Let staff know that the person you care for has dementia.

-Ask for the name of the main nurse and consultant who will be in charge of the person’s care.
+Ask for the name of the main Nurse, Ward Sister or Consultant who will be in charge of the person’s care.

-Ask that you be included in all decisions.
+Ask that you are included in all decisions.

-Make contact with the forget me not team, to ensure they are aware of the person with dementia’s admission.
+Make contact with the Dementia and Delirium Team, to ensure they are aware of the person with dementia’s admission.

-If appropriate, tell the staff what the person says or the signs they make when they want to go to the toilet, and ask that they be taken straightaway.
+If appropriate, tell the staff what the person says or the signs they make when they want to go to the toilet or how they express if they are in pain.

-If a person is prone to becoming restless or wandering let staff know and work together to identify ways of helping the person in their best interests.
+If a person is prone to becoming restless or wandering let staff know and work together to identify ways of helping the person.

-If you are a carer and have concerns about a patient with dementia, please feel free to contact the forget me not team on the contact details listed above.
+If you are a family member or carer and have concerns about a patient with dementia, please feel free to contact the Dementia and Delirium Team on the contact details listed above.

 Strictly Necessary Cookies